bobthearsonist/bespoked-bikes/README.md

 - [ ] we need to finish cleaning up the createddate/modifieddate handling adn remove it form the dto's
 - [ ] im not sold on the infastructure/domain/application layering. its making it really hard to review changes wholistically. the separation of concerns is great, but for speedrunning through this exercise its slowing me down and making me miss things in review.
 - [ ] we arent return IActionResult from controllers, we should be doing that to have more control over status codes
+- [ ] we should be using a healthcheck framework(middleware?) and reporting actual service health for the backend container

 ### decisions